 The park is home to the Los Angeles Zoo, Equestrian Center, the Griffith Merry-Go-Round, the Greek Theater, the Autry National Center, The Griffith Park Southern Railroad, Pony rides, various hiking trails, and the Griffith Observatory.

-In the early 1970s, the Merry-Go-Round was an important site within the gay liberation movement.
-The gay-ins from 1970-1971 were a series of outdoor gatherings that sought to encourage LGBT individuals to come out of the closet and to build understanding and acceptance among heterosexuals of different forms of sexual and gender expression.
-The Gay Liberation Front was largely responsible for organizing the events, which appealed to younger generations of gay and lesbian activists.
+The Merry-Go-Round at the Crystal Springs picnic grounds was an important site within the gay liberation movement.
+The first gay-in was held there on Memorial Day 1968, one year before the Stonewall riots, in a bold move toward living life in the open.
+On into the early 1970s, gay-ins at Griffith Park were outdoor gatherings that encouraged LGBT individuals to come out of the closet and to build understanding and acceptance among heterosexuals of different forms of sexual and gender expression.

 The Friends of Griffith Park is a non-profit organization that promotes the stewardship of Griffith Park so it can survive and thrive in the 21st Century.